Loop building window breaks, prompts street closures

 No injuries have been reported.

-CTA No. 151 Sheridan and No. 156 LaSalle buses were temporarily rerouted in the area.
+CTA No. 151 Sheridan, No. 156 LaSalle, No. 7 Harrison and No. 126 Jackson buses were temporarily rerouted in the area.